Software I use

 Process viewer

-A popular alternative to top is htop, which I used for several years mostly because it seemed that everyone was using it.
-I stopped using htop because top does everything I need it to do and it's installed by default on Fedora and Debian, which are the two operating systems I use the most.
+A popular alternative to top is htop, which I used for several years mostly because it seemed that everyone was using it (e.g., htop supports macOS and procps doesn't).
+I stopped using htop because top does everything I need it to do, it's installed by default on Fedora, and it's lightweight while being adequately configurable (see my top config).

 The text editor I use is Emacs.
-See my Emacs config (e.g., packages I use).
+I love how customizable Emacs is (see my Emacs config).

 Note-taking

-Org files are written using a lightweight markup language that is much more powerful than Markdown.
-For example, as I mention in the next section, Org supports plain text spreadsheets, a feature I love.
+The software I use for note-taking is Emacs with an Emacs package named Org (a.k.a.
+Org mode).
+Org files are plain text and are written using a feature-rich lightweight markup language that is much more powerful than Markdown.
+For example, as I mention in the next section, Org supports plain text spreadsheets, which is a great feature.

 My dissatisfaction with other note-taking solutions is what caused me to start using Emacs and Org years ago.
-I now have several thousand Org files containing my notes.
+I now have several thousand Org files (e.g., uses/index.org).

 Spreadsheets

-The spreadsheet software I use is Org.
+The software I use for spreadsheets is Emacs with Org.
 Org spreadsheets are plain text and lack many features of other spreadsheet formats, but my personal spreadsheets include small data sets on which I perform basic calculations, and Org is perfect for such spreadsheets.

 I love that Org allows me to insert spreadsheets into my Org files that also include my notes.
-Before I started using Org, I had to keep my notes and tabular data in separate files, edit those files using different apps and include refererences to spreadsheet files in my notes.
+Before I started using Org, I had to keep my notes and spreadsheets in separate files, edit those files using different apps, and include refererences to spreadsheet files in my notes.

 Task management